Sania Mirza: 2008–2009: Grand Slam mixed-doubles championship

 Mirza reached the quarterfinals at Hobart as the No. 6 seed and lost to Flavia Pennetta in three sets.
 She reached the third round at the Australian Open as No. 31 seed, in which she lost to No. 8 seed Venus Williams having been up a break in the first set.
 She ended runner-up in the Australian Open mixed doubles partnering Mahesh Bhupathi, where they lost in straight sets to Sun Tiantian and Nenad Zimonjić.

 She had to withdraw from the Pattaya Open because of a left abductor strain.
 She reached round four at Indian Wells as the No. 21 seed, defeating ninth seed Shahar Pe'er en route, but lost to No. 5 seed Daniela Hantuchová.
 On grass, Mirza was crushed in the second round of Birmingham by Marina Erakovic.
 At the 2008 Wimbledon Championships, as the No. 32 seed, Mirza was defeated by qualifier María José Martínez Sánchez in round two, having had several match points.

 Mirza represented India at the Beijing Summer Olympics but was eliminated from singles when she retired during her match against Iveta Benešová because of a right wrist injury.
 For doubles, she got a walkover through the first round with Sunitha Rao, but lost in the second to the Russian duo.
-Throughout 2008, Mirza was plagued by a slew of wrist injuries, requiring her to withdraw from several matches including those of the French Open and US Open majors.
+Throughout 2008, Mirza was plagued by a slew of wrist injuries, requiring her to withdraw from several matches including those of the French Open and US Open.

 Mirza started her year by playing at the doubles event of the Hobart International.
 Partnering Francesca Schiavone, they reached the quarterfinals.
 At 2009 Australian Open, she won her first-round match against Marta Domachowska, but she fell against tenth seed Nadia Petrova in round two.
 In doubles she lost in the first round partnering Vania King.
 But in mixed doubles, Mirza picked up her first Australian Open Grand Slam title.
 Partnering with Mahesh Bhupathi, she beat Nathalie Dechy and Andy Ram in the final.